AnyStatus/anystatus.github.io/docs/plugins.md

 ## Azure DevOps Plugins

 View and control the status of your builds, releases, deployment environments and work items on [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/).
-The Azure DevOps extension pack is a separate installation that adds new widgets with additional features that are not available in the free open source widgets.
-These include, history, progress and estimated time remaining, custom work item queries, and more.
-Download and use free for the preview period.
+The Azure DevOps extension pack is a separate installation that adds new widgets with additional features that are not available in the open-source widgets.
+These include, history, progress, estimated time remaining, custom work item queries, and more.
+The extension pack is free for the preview period.

 For more information and inquiry please [contact us](mailto:info@anystat.us).